jackdeansmith/EnablerTest/README.md

 ## Motivation and Methodology

 One type of LLM sycophancy which concerns me is enabling of bad decisions.
-This repo contains code and data for a simple test for this behavior and some of my analysis of what I've found.
+This repo contains code and data for a simple test for this behavior and some analysis of my findings.

 People are currently using LLMs as makeshift therapists and life coaches.
-Some, surely, are doing this with good awareness about the limitations of these systems.
-Many, I suspect, are not.
+Some, surely, are doing this with caution and awareness.
+Many,
+I suspect, are not.

 One potential real-world harm of using language models this way is they may fail